lino-framework/book/docs/dev/install.rst

 You can now ``cd`` to any subdir of :mod:`lino_book.projects` and run a development server.
-Before starting a web server on a project for the first time, you must initializing its database using the :manage:`prep` command::
+Before starting a web server on a project for the first time, you must initialize its database using the :manage:`prep` command::

     $ cd ~/repositories/book/lino_book/projects/min1